Normal BMI band for men: What research says and why

 The relationship

 A biomarker is a measurable substance in blood, urine, or tissue that reflects a biological process.
 Testosterone, fasting glucose, LDL cholesterol, and inflammatory markers such as C-reactive protein are all biomarkers.
-When combined with performance metrics like VO₂ max (the maximum oxygen your body can use during intense exercise) and resting heart rate, these data points can predict future disease risk and guide early interventions.[1],[2]
+In a 2007 Journal of the American College of Cardiology review, Ridker summarized how C-reactive protein can help refine cardiovascular risk prediction in selected intermediate-risk adults.[2]
+When combined with performance metrics like VO₂ max (the maximum oxygen your body can use during intense exercise) and resting heart rate, these data points can help estimate future disease risk and guide earlier interventions.[1],[2]

 How it works